jayo60013/aoc_2025/README.md

 This year's repository for AoC 2025.

-Solutions written in kotlin for this year's (shortened) problems.
+Solutions written in kotlin for this year's problems.